mouseless/learn-nuxt/components.md

 > :information_source:
 >
-> For Content Transformers to work, we need to register them in Nuxt and add
+> For Content Transformers to work, we need to add them as modules to Nuxt.
-> them as modules.
-You can see how we register them in
+> Nuxt does this automatically if the nuxt modules are under `/modules`.
+You
-> `/transformers/transform-module.ts` and how we add them as modules in
+> can see how to add them as modules in `/modules/transform-module.ts`.
-> `nuxt.config.ts`.